revng/qemu-upstream/target/hexagon/idef-parser/README.rst

    instruction, thus will require less execution trace navigation.
 If a multi-threaded test fail, fixing all the other tests will be the easier option, hoping that the multi-threaded one will be indirectly fixed.

+   An example of debugging this type of failure is provided in the following section.

 -  tests-passed